 Fact Sheet (PDF)

-The Ed.D. program in Contemporary Curriculum Theory and Instruction: Literacy provides students with a strong core in theory, research and practice in literacy with the aim of cultivating leaders as change agents who are prepared to cultivate culturally-responsive, effective literacy learning across diverse contexts.
+The Ed.D. program in Contemporary Curriculum Theory and Instruction: Literacy provides students with a strong core in literacy, theory, research and practice with the aim of cultivating leaders as change agents who are prepared to cultivate culturally-responsive, effective literacy learning across diverse contexts.
 We are producing the next generation of scholarly practitioners who will advance knowledge of the field to address educational challenges while sustaining the integrity and vitality of the discipline.

 Our Ed.D. program is proud to be a member of the Carnegie Project on the Education Doctorate (CPED).
 This is a national effort toward ensuring the Ed.D. is a rigorous and relevant degree that prepared educators to be agents of change who disseminate their work widely and collaborate with a variety of stakeholders in order to improve learning outcomes for all.
 What this means for our students is they learn and grow in a program that is involved at a national level while they receive attention to their local professional context.